Viral marketing: Influencers

 In business, it is indicated that people prefer interaction with humans to a logo.
 Influencers build up a relationship between a brand and their customers.
 Companies would be left behind if they neglected the trend of influencers in viral marketing, as over 60% of global brands have used influencers in marketing in 2016.

 Influencers correlate to the level of customers' involvement in companies' marketing.
 First, unintentional influences, because of brand satisfaction and low involvement, their action is just to deliver a company's message to a potential user.
 Secondly, users will become salesmen or promoters for a particular company with incentives.

 Marketers and agencies commonly consider celebrities as a good influencer with endorsement work.
 This conception is similar to celebrity marketing.
 Based on a survey, 69% of company marketing department and 74% of agencies are currently working with celebrities in the UK.
 The celebrity types come along with their working environment.
 Traditional celebrities are considered singers, dancers, actors or models.
 These types of public characters are continuing to be the most commonly used by company marketers.
 The survey found that 4 in 10 company having worked with these traditional celebrities in the prior year.
 However, people these years are spending more time on social media rather than traditional media such as TV.
 The researchers also claim that customers are not firmly believed celebrities are effectively influential.

 Social media stars such as YouTuber Zoella or Instagrammer Aimee Song are followed by millions of people online.
-Online celebrities have connection and influence with their followers because they frequently and realisticly converse and interact on the Internet through comments or likes.

-This trend captured by marketers who are used to explore new potential customers.
-Agencies are placing social media stars alongside singers and musicians at the top of the heap of celebrity types they had worked with.
-And there are more than 28% of company marketers having worked with one social media celebrity in the previous year.
+This trend has been captured by marketers who are exploring new potential customers.
+Agencies are placing social media influencers alongside musicians, actors, and other traditional celebrity types they work with.
+More than 28% of company marketers had worked with at least one social media influencer in the previous year.